Treaty of Jaffa (1192)

 The Treaty of Jaffa, more seldom referred to as the Treaty of Ramla or the treaty of 1192, was a truce agreed to during the Crusades.
 It was signed on 1 or 2 September 1192 A.D.
-(20th of Sha'ban 588 AH) between the Muslim ruler Saladin and Richard the Lionheart, King of England, shortly after the July–August 1192 Battle of Jaffa.
+(20th of Sha'ban 588 AH) between Saladin, Sultan of Egypt and Richard the Lionheart, King of England, shortly after the July–August 1192 Battle of Jaffa.
 The treaty, negotiated with the help of Balian of Ibelin, guaranteed a three-year truce between the two armies.
 This treaty ended the Third Crusade.

 Provisions

-The treaty mainly addressed two main issues: the status of Jerusalem and pilgrimage rights for Christians, and the extent of sovereignty of the Crusader state in the Holy Land.
+The treaty mainly addressed two main issues: the status of Jerusalem and pilgrimage rights for Christians, and the extent of sovereignty of the Kingdom of Jerusalem in the Holy Land.
 In the first regard, the treaty guaranteed safe passage of Christians and Muslims through Palestine, stating that Jerusalem would remain under Islamic control, while it would be open to Christian pilgrimages.
-In the second issue, it stated that the Christians would hold the coast from Tyre to Jaffa, practically reducing the Latin kingdom, which had lost almost all of its territory in 1187, to a geopolitical coastal strip that extended between these two cities.
+In the second issue, it stated that the Christians would hold the coast from Tyre to Jaffa, The Kingdom of Jerusalem, which had lost almost all of its territory following the Battle of Hattin in 1187, was restored as essentially a coastal strip that extended between these two cities.
 Ascalon's fortifications were to be demolished and the town returned to Saladin.

 Neither Saladin nor King Richard were fond of the overall accord, but had little other choice.
-The Islamic ruler had been weakened by the trials and expense of war and both had to deal with threats to his kingdom at home.
+The Islamic ruler had been weakened by the trials and expense of war, and each had to deal with threats to his kingdom at home.
 Richard left Acre on 9 October 1192.